“It’s in the question, we truly find

 or is it softened by love that’s grown?

-does it live in the moments when a dream dies?
+Does it live in the moment when a dream dies?

 How much can one heart bear and still endure,

-in its quest for a beginning, an end?
+in its quest for a beginning or an end?

 Yet, within this fragile vessel, so worn,